martialblog/cheatsheet/README.md

 ##TODO
 A lot of stuff...
 I just started.
 Stay tuned.

-.
-Format output... some tabs would be nice
-- Config folder for sheets
 - Add some example cheat sheets (git, bash, emacs, etc)
 - Maybe categories?
 - Tell my mom about it